MonroeGordon/BlueSkyLib/README.md

 Module containing linear algebra functions used to process matrices, systems of equations, and other AI relevant mathematics.

 Details:
-- Matrix decompositions
+- Matrix Decompositions
-- Eigenvalues and eigenvectors
+- Eigenvalues and Eigenvectors
-- Systems of linear equations
+- Systems of Linear Equations
-- Linear regression
+- Linear Regression
-- Quadratic equations
+- Quadratic Equations
-- Miscellaneous functions
+- Miscellaneous Functions

 ### Models Module
 Module containing various machine learning/AI models that can be created, trained, and deployed.